YoannClaude/Sneak-n-Run/README.md

 You can find the game release on itch.io: https://yoannclaude.itch.io/sneaknrun

-Fmod libraires and banks are not included as they are not under MIT licence.
+Fmod libraries and banks are not included as they are not under MIT licence.
 You can find Fmod plugin with instructions here: https://github.com/utopia-rise/fmod-gdnative/